radwanabil/radwanabil/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- 🌱  I graduated from faculty of engineering ALexandria university computer and communication department<br>
+🌱 I graduated from the faculty of engineering Alexandria university computer and communication department  class of 2022<br>
-     class 2022<br>
 ⚡ I’m currently studying at ITI open source track, learning new technologies<br> ⚡ Here is my code pen link for small projects https://codepen.io/radwanabil <br>
-🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from reading, drawing, gardening to swimming
+🎸 Outside the tech world, I enjoy pushing myself to develop new skills.
+My hobbies range from reading, drawing, and gardening to swimming